luCAOrx/neovim-config/README.md

 > available [here]('https://www.nerdfonts.com/font-downloads') and the glyphs(icons) are
 > available [here]('https://www.nerdfonts.com/cheat-sheet').

-- Install the plugins with the command: `:PlugInstall`, close Neovim with command: `:q` and press enter, run the command: `nvim` to reopen it.

-A screen will open installing what is defined in the 'masonPackage' list in the file [autocmds.lua]('./plugin/lua/autocmds.lua'), close Neovim and reopen it `nvim`, it is ready to use.

 If you want to know what the shortcut keys are, click on the key `\`, a panel will open with the mapped keys.